lxqt/lxqt/CONTRIBUTING.md

 Contributing to LXQt
 ====================

-The LXDE team is always looking for contributors.
+The LXQt team is always looking for contributors.
 Everyone is welcome to join, whether they are a developer, translator or user.

 Code contributions
 ------------------

-LXDE uses Git as a version control system.
-All our code is available online (https://github.com/LXDE).
+LXQt uses Git as a version control system.
+All our code is available online (https://github.com/lxqt).
 Pull Requests directly from Github are accepted.

 For more information on git, see the official website: